 Story by Michela

 “Everything is good and fine!”
 My father used to say (translation from Sicilian: “Everything is good and blessed”), and since then, I have lived a real life, giving important value to people and loved ones.
-Of course, fear is a life companion that I have learned to dominate but also to live with..: there is so much more profound that I would like to share with the world and contribute by telling my CA125 test story!
+Of course, fear is a life companion that I have learned to dominate but also to live with..: there is so much more profound that I would like to share with the world and contribute by telling my CA125 story!

 Story of Luisanda